kardianos/govendor/README.md

 ## Vendor tool for Go
+Supports the GO15VENDOREXPERIMENT environement flag.
+When set imports are not rewriten and are copied into the "vendor" folder.

 Follows the recommendation to use import path re-writes and avoid GOPATH changes and go tool changes.
 Uses the following vendor file specification: https://github.com/kardianos/vendor-spec .
 This vendor tool aims to aid in the establishment a final vendor file specification and be a useful tool.

 ### What this vendor tool features:
+ * flattens dependency tree to single level
+ * Can ignore test files and other build tags
  * Tested cross platform support
  * Import path re-writes
  * Package import comment removal